BlueBrain/NeuroMorphoVis/README.md

 ## Publication & Citation
-If you use NeuroMorphoVis for your research, media design or other purposes, please cite our paper [NeuroMorphoVis: a collaborative framework for analysis and visualization of neuronal morphology skeletons reconstructed from microscopy stacks](https://academic.oup.com/bioinformatics/article/34/13/i574/5045775):
+If you use NeuroMorphoVis for your research, media design or other purposes, please cite our paper [NeuroMorphoVis: a collaborative framework for analysis and visualization of neuronal morphology skeletons reconstructed from microscopy stacks](https://academic.oup.com/bioinformatics/article/34/13/i574/5045775) using the following BibTex entry:

 ```
 @article{abdellah2018neuromorphovis,